Frequently Asked Baking Questions (FAQs)

 Be sure to keep away from direct sunlight, as it will fade the coloured fondant.
 They can even be made weeks in advance.

 Once on a cake, I prefer to store in a cool place, as the fridge can cause condensation and result in the fondant ‘melting’ with moisture.
-Photo tutorial on how to make the little fondant babies still to be uploaded, but click here for more fondant ideas.
+Click to see my Fondant Tutorials page.

 Q3.
 Why did my bread not rise once it was baked?

 Other reasons can be over-proving or too much yeast in the recipe with not enough flour to support the rise.
-Also good to check your yeast is in date or buy in small packets rather than big jars.
+Also, it is good to check your yeast is in date or buy in small packets rather than big jars.
 Alternatively, you can freeze your dry yeast.
 (Article to come).
-For testing if proved enough and more on working with yeast dough, check my Everything Bread Article.
+For testing if proved enough and more on working with yeast dough, check my Everything Bread Article For Beginners

 Q4.
 Why did my cake sink in the middle once baked or not rise enough?